gephi/gephi/SECURITY.md

 ## Reporting a Vulnerability

 In case you find a vulnerability or want to get in touch regarding security, reach out to us at contact [at] gephi.org.
+Alternatively, you can [directly report via GitHub](https://github.com/gephi/gephi/security/advisories/new).

 Based on your analysis, we'll evaluate if there are any risks for our users.
 In case we decide to release a patched version, you'll be informed.